Janthina globosa

 Description:

 Shell: globose; lightweight; small to moderately small.
 Exterior colour reddish to dark violet or purple, with diffuse, narrow pale violet band below suture, base or upper whorls sometimes a bit darker.
 About 4 whorls, rounded, often slightly shouldered .
 Suture narrowly canalised.
 Umbilicate: closed, or very narrow, partially covered by a thin columellar callus.
 Intercostal spaces sculptured by weak, irregular V-shaped growth lines.
 Base slightly convex with a few weak spiral lines.
-Columella slightly bent, smooth.
+Columella slightly bent, smooth, long, often forming with the lower part of outer lip an open canal.
 Aperture oval, longer than broad,more than half of shell length, extended anteriorly in some specimens; outer lip thin, indented in the centre.

 Distribution: